2. To whom is an appeal directed?

 Individual agencies are not authorized to handle appeals.

-Appeal is to Supervisor of Public Records within the Division of Public Records, part of the office of the Secretary of the Commonwealth.
+An appeal should be directed to the Supervisor of Public Records within the Division of Public Records, part of the office of the Secretary of the Commonwealth.
 The Supervisor has discretion whether or not to accept an appeal.
-950 CMR 32.08(2); Guide to Mass.
+950 CMR 32.08(1)(d); Guide to Mass.
 Pub.
 Recs.
-Law (Sec’y of State, rev. March 2009), at pp. 2, 7.
+Law at 12 (Sec’y of State, rev. Mar.
+2020), https://www.sec.state.ma.us/pre/prepdf/guide.pdf.
 Among other reasons, the Supervisor may reject an appeal if the request: appears to be an act of harassment, or is made in aid of the commission of a crime; involves a matter that is the subject of active litigation, administrative hearings, or mediation; or is made for purely commercial purposes.
 950 CMR 32.08(2).
-Once the appeal is accepted, Supervisor will normally “provide an opinion on the appropriateness of the records custodian’s response” and will also determine “whether the requested record is public.”
+Once the appeal is accepted, the Supervisor will normally “provide an opinion on the appropriateness of the records custodian’s response” and will also determine “whether the requested record is public.”
 Guide, supra.

-No formal appeal to Attorney General.
-In any event, should first petition Supervisor of Public Records.
-If governmental entity fails to comply with Supervisor’s order on appeal, then Supervisor may refer the matter to the Attorney General.
+There is no formal appeal to the Attorney General.
+In any event, one should first petition the Supervisor of Public Records.
+If a governmental entity fails to comply with the Supervisor’s order on appeal, then the Supervisor may refer the matter to the Attorney General.
 When those two agencies have not seen eye to eye on the interpretation of the statute, however – as has frequently been the case – such referral either does not take place or else brings no results.
-CommonWealth magazine reported in 2008 that of 52 public records appeals referred to the Attorney General’s office by the Supervisor of Public Records over a 5-year period, the attorney general ordered full release of documents in 10 cases and partial release in 3 more; reversed the Supervisor’s determination in another 10; and failed altogether to respond to 14.
+CommonWealth magazine reported in 2008 that of 52 public records appeals referred to the Attorney General’s office by the Supervisor of Public Records over a 5-year period, the Attorney General ordered the full release of documents in 10 cases and partial release in 3 more; reversed the Supervisor’s determination in another 10; and failed altogether to respond to 14.
 C. Herman, CommonWealth, Fall 2008 (Oct.
 2, 2008).

 If agency has a policy allowing for an internal appeal, then that is the first step.
 As part of any request, a requestor should ask for a copy of the specific agency’s open-records policy.